A guide to flat roof options

 Torch-On roofing follows the same principles as pour and roll, except that modified bitumen adhesive is applied to the felt during manufacture.
 Heated on site with a gas torch, the modified bitumen pours down the face of the roll to form a small pool.
-The felt is then rolled forward into this hot bitumen.
+The felt is rolled forward into the hot bitumen.

 We have a large range of torch-on felts from leading manufacturers including Geco, Bailey and IKO online and in-store.

 Products come in a variety of colours and surface finishes that resist oxidisation and damage from UV rays.
 Geco Copper faced felt is also available to offer a roof covering, which is not only striking in appearance, but performs in temperatures as low as -25°c.
 We also stock a range of propane torches/ torch kits that combine affordability with great performance, along with every solution you will require, including bitumen primer and felt adhesives to enable felt roofing efficiency.

 Note: This is a hazardous job, requiring high safety levels.
 Rather than tackling this roofing job without the essential skills, we always recommend contacting a professional.

 Green Flat Roof Alternatives

 A green roof is a type of living roof, consisting of a layer of vegetation placed on a rooftop.
 If you roof is visible from above, imagine looking down onto an attractive point of interest!
 Green roofs provide wildlife habitats for insects, birds and butterflies in an otherwise redundant space.
 They’re not only beautiful to look at, but also provide both this ecological and an environmental benefit.
 They absorb pollution and the carbon-dioxide in the atmosphere.

 Have you heard of ‘urban heat island effect’?
 Green roofing reduces the impact of the summer heatwaves forecast to be an increasing problem.
 The fact they are a great natural insulator will save money and reduce energy costs.